SpiffyStores/spiffy_stores_api/README.md

 ### Requirements

-All API usage happens through SpiffyStores applications, created by either shop owners for their own shops, or by SpiffyStores Partners for use by other shop owners:
+All API usage happens through SpiffyStores applications.

-* Shop owners can create applications for themselves through their own admin: https://docs.spiffy_stores.com/api/authentication/creating-a-private-app
-* SpiffyStores Partners create applications through their admin: http://app.spiffy_stores.com/services/partners

-For more information and detailed documentation about the API visit http://api.spiffy_stores.com
+For more information and detailed documentation about the API visit https://www.spiffystores.com.au/kb

 #### Ruby version